 In April 2016, North Korea displayed a new variant of Scud with a maneuvering reentry vehicle (MaRV).
 Its first known test on May 28, 2017 was considered a success.
 The U.S. government has designated the missile as the KN-18.

-KN-18 at a Glance
+KN-18 (Scud MaRV) at a Glance

-Originated from: North Korea
+- North Korea

-Possessed by: North Korea
+- North Korea

-Basing: Road mobile, tracked transporter-erector launcher
+- Road mobile, tracked transporter erector launcher (TEL)

-Propulsion: Single-stage, liquid propulsion
+- Single-stage, liquid propellant

-Status: In development
+- In development

-In service: First appeared April 15, 2017
+- First appeared April 15, 2017

 North Korea first displayed the KN-18 at its annual military parade in Pyongyang on April 16, 2017, where the missile was seen carried on a tracked transporter erector launcher.

 It was initially speculated North Korea’s MaRV Scud variant had been designated KN-17 by the U.S. government.
 However, it is now apparent that the KN-17 is the U.S. designation for North Korea’s Hwasong-12, an intermediate-range ballistic missiles which North Korea successfully tested on May 14, 2017.2